Delaware LLC Expedite: Everything You Need to Know

 - The filing fee for a certificate of incorporation depends upon the authorized share capital of the corporation.
 You must pay a minimum filing fee of $89 for a single page, and each additional page costs $9.

 If you need help with Delaware LLC expedite filing, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.